Daniel-Laufer/StudyTogether/doc/sprint3/sprint3.md

 ### Main tasks

-- [ ] When a user clicks on a marker on the map, two things happen how.
-They are presented with an informative "info window" that presents useful information about the group and a button that takes them the group page.
+- [ ] When a user clicks on a marker on the map, two things happen now.
+They are presented with an informative "info window" that presents useful information about the group and a button that takes them to the group page.
 Additionally, clicking on a marker on the map also auto scrolls the user to the corresponding group card component in the above window.

 ## Story: STUD-58